-European shares seek floor after sell-off but oil slump weighs
+European shares seek floor after sell-off, posting modest weekly gain

 "Bund yields have broken above an important resistance and the trend is downwards but assets should find some support from short-term oversold conditions," said Giuseppe Sersale, fund manager at Anthilia Capital in Milan.

-The pan-European index is up 0.1 percent so far this week following four straight weeks of declines.
-Last week the index fell more than 2 percent, as investors fretted over comments from ECB Chairman Mario Draghi indicating the central bank could begin to tighten monetary policy.
+The pan-European index made a modest weekly gain following four straight weeks of declines.
+Last week, the index fell more than 2 percent as investors fretted over comments from ECB Chairman Mario Draghi indicating the central bank could begin to tighten monetary policy.

+And Bank of America Merrill Lynch said this week it saw the first outflows from Euro zone equity funds in 15 weeks, a possible sign unabashed enthusiasm over European equities is fading.

+BAML strategists also predicted a big fall in global equities in autumn this year.

-The oil and gas index, the worst sectoral performer so far this year, led the declines on Friday, down 0.9 percent.
+On the day, the oil and gas index .SXEP, the worst sectoral performer so far this year, saw sharp falls, down 1.3 percent.

-Oil majors Total and Royal Dutch Shell fell more than 1 percent as oil prices were hit by news of a rise in U.S. production following earlier reports that OPEC output was also growing.
+Oil majors Total (TOTF.PA) and Royal Dutch Shell (RDSa.L) fell 1 to 2 percent as oil prices were hit by news of a rise in U.S. production following earlier reports that OPEC output was also growing [O/R].

-Carrefour was the biggest STOXX faller, down 3.8 percent as concerns over profit margins overshadowed stronger-than-expected sales growth at the world's second-largest retailer.
+Carrefour (CARR.PA) was the biggest STOXX faller, down 5 percent as concern over profit margins overshadowed stronger-than-expected sales growth at the world's second-largest retailer.

 The French group said sales growth accelerated in the second quarter, beating expectations and reflecting an improving performance in its core French market and robust sales in the rest of Europe.

-But Deutsche Bank cut its earnings-per-share expectations for Carrefour, saying uncertainty regarding margin pressure will probably weigh on the share price in the short term.
+But Deutsche Bank cut its earnings-per-share expectations for Carrefour, saying uncertainty regarding margin pressure would probably weigh on the share price in the short term.

-Rate-sensitive utilities rose 0.8 percent, as market talk of possible takeover interest in Centrica helped the sector rebound following losses due to expectations over rising rates in the region.
+Rate-sensitive utilities .SX6P rose 0.6 percent, as market talk of possible takeover interest in Centrica (CNA.L) helped the sector rebound following losses due to expectations over rising rates in the region.

-Blog WallStreetWires reported "rumors" that a consortium of foreign investors could be interested in the company but analysts at Jefferies says such a deal was unlikely.
+Blog WallStreetWires reported "rumours" that a consortium of foreign investors may be interested in the company, but analysts at Jefferies said such a deal was unlikely.

-In the same sector, Innogy and E.ON and RWE were also stronger, buoyed by supportive broker moves.
+Utilities Innogy (IGY.DE) and E.ON (EONGn.DE) and RWE (RWEG.DE) were also stronger, buoyed by supportive broker views.

-Banks, which instead benefit when rates rise, were weak following their recent outperformance.
+Banks .SX7P, which instead benefit when rates rise, were weak following their recent outperformance.

-An Exane BNP Paribas downgrade of multiple European broadcasters sent the media index down 1.1 percent to lead sectoral fallers in Europe.
+An Exane BNP Paribas downgrade of multiple European broadcasters sent the media index .SXMP down 1.5 percent to lead sectoral fallers in Europe.

-Analysts at the French broker said "anemic" TV advertising growth was likely to flatten or even dip into negative territory, warning that most broadcasters could cut their outlook in their upcoming earnings updates.
+Analysts at the French broker said "anaemic" TV advertising growth was likely to flatten or even dip into negative territory, warning that most broadcasters could cut their outlook in their upcoming earnings updates.

-(Reporting by Danilo Masoni; editing by Andrew Roche)
+Reporting by Danilo Masoni; editing by Andrew Roche, Larry King